How to Know If You’re In Love, According To A Therapist

 It could be true love if...

-The word “safe” may not sound very sexy or romantic, but the truth is, safety is one of the most important factors to consider when trying to suss out whether you’re in love.
+The word “safe” may not sound very romantic, but the truth is, safety is one of the most important factors to consider when trying to suss out whether you’re in love.

 Many people mistake the thrill they feel early in a relationship to signal that they're in love.
 The lightning bolt strikes, and suddenly, you feel like you can’t get enough of that person.
 While hopefully, that spark will stay alive in some form, the high is bound to come down somewhat.
 And when that happens, if you feel safe with that person, there’s a good chance you may be in love.